-• DBM has worked with the Comptroller's Office to process the transfer of the \$5 million to Prince George's, Wicomico and Dorchester counties.
+• DBM has worked with the Comptroller's Office to process the transfer of the \$5 million to Prince George's, Wicomico, and Dorchester counties.
 On March 4, 2021, DBM initiated the transfer of funds and on March 9, 2021, direct vouchers were issued.
-An additional \$10.2 million in disparity grant funding (general funds) is being provided to six counties in supplemental budget #5.
+An additional \$10.2 million in general funds is being provided to six counties in supplemental budget #5.